Formal Verification of Unknown Dynamical Systems via Gaussian Process Regression: Case Studies

 We used 200 datapoints for the verification of this system.
 To compare the effect of $\distBound$, we manually selected values to be applied for every transition and compared the results with using the criterion in Proposition~\ref{prop:distbound}.
-The discretization fineness is studied by varying $\Delta$ to produce abstractions consisting of 37 states up to 1601 states.
-Figure~\ref{fig:discretization-epsilon-comparison} compares the average satisfaction probability interval sizes defined by
+The discretization fineness is studied by varying $\Delta$ to produce abstractions consisting of 17 states up to 10001 states.